-When you are leaving a job where you have contributed to a 401(k) plan, you have three options: cash out your 401(k), keep it in your current plan, or move it to another qualified retirement account.
-A qualified retirement account could be your new employer’s 401(k) plan, a Traditional IRA, or a Roth IRA.
-The movement of your 401(k) to this account is called a rollover.
+When you leave a job where you have contributed to a 401(k) plan, you have three options for the money: Cash out your 401(k), keep it in your current plan, or move it to another qualified retirement account.
+A qualified retirement account can be your new employer’s 401(k) plan, a Traditional IRA, or a Roth IRA.
+The action of moving money out of your current 401(k) plan to a new qualified account is called a rollover.

-- 401(k) rollover to a Roth IRA does increase your taxable income, and potentially bump up your tax marginal rate into the next tax bracket.
+A rollover from a Traditional 401(k) to a Roth IRA does trigger a taxable event, however.
+It will increase your taxable income, and potentially bump up your tax marginal rate into the next tax bracket.

-Now that you’ve decided to go with the 401(k) rollover to IRA option, here are the main steps on how you can accomplish the rollover.
+Now that you’ve decided on the 401(k) rollover to IRA option, here is what you need to do:

 If you are facing this decision, consider performing a 401(k) rollover to IRA to take advantage of the opportunity to lower your costs and gain greater flexibility.
 Remember to research the investment company well before you open an IRA with them, and do your due diligence when selecting your investments.
 If you are uncertain, it’s usually a good idea to consult a professional to help guide you through this process and answer your questions.

-Betterment offers a set and forget investment service that will let you rollovers into both Traditional and Roth IRAs.
+Betterment offers a set-it-and-forget-it investment service that allows you to rollovers into both Traditional and Roth IRAs.
 With a fee of only 0.15% to 0.35%, Betterment empowers you to put more of your hard-earned income toward a comfortable future.